MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-4.2.0/create-azure-service-principal-azureps.md

 * [New-AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment)
 * [Remove-AzRoleAssignment](/powershell/module/az.resources/remove-azroleassignment)

-The default role for a service principal is **Contributor**.
+The default role for a password-based authentication service principal is **Contributor**.
 This role has full permissions to read and write to an Azure account.
 The **Reader** role is more restrictive, with read-only access.
 For more information on Role-Based Access Control (RBAC) and roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles).

 This example adds the **Reader** role and removes the **Contributor** one: